 A month’s stay in a decent 2-bed house in the medina costs around £800.
 Fresh bread, eggs, fruit, and vegetables can be purchased around the markets of the medina.
 But if you need Western food items such as pasta, cheeses, and cereal, there’s a large Carrefour supermarket on the main road into town.

+This romantic coastal destination is the setting of many movies and books set in Morocco, and you’ll love the opportunity to experience it like a local.
 In between work, there are so many things to do in Essaouira.
 Take a stroll through the working fishing port or along the beach, try quad biking or camel riding, or perhaps surfing.

 With the strong winds off the Atlantic, Essaouira is one of the top places in the world to learn how to kite surf.
 If you’re looking to wind down, perhaps experience a traditional hammam after an afternoon shopping around the medina.